Tyler-Hattori/audio_processing/README.md

 ## Random Project Idea
 Given a recording of a song, isolate the guitar.
 Then, estimate a filter that can take a recording of me playing the riff on the guitar and add the proper effect.
 I wonder if this could work to change the timbre of the guitar to other intruments.

+Specifically, I would apply an LMS filter.
+A short sample of a sustained note from the song could be treated as the desired output and my guitar could be the input.
+Maybe I average the filter weights across several sustained notes.

 ## Prerequisites
 Anaconda.